akvo/akvo-flow-docs/docs/topic/dashboard/4-data.rst

    :width: 600 px
    :alt: image of dashboard
    :align: center

+   The Edit answers window, with the editing fields open for a free text question and an option question.
+For option questions, the edit answers window pre-fills the response options.

 For photo questions, clicking "Open photo" will open the photo in a new browser window, where you can view or save the photo.